Advanced breast cancer: everything you need to know

 What are the symptoms of advanced breast cancer?

 Advanced breast cancer can be diagnosed on the basis of symptoms that can rise as a result of complications from the cancer in the body.
-One key symptom is shortness of breath, which could indicate lung involvement, potentially causing conditions like pleural effusion.
-Patients may also notice lumps in the breast or armpit, or experience bony pains.
+If there is breast cancer in the lung, there can be shortness of breath, which could indicate lung involvement, potentially causing conditions like pleural effusion.
+If you have a symptoms like shortness of breath please see your GP, specialist or seek urgent medical attention of you are unwell.
+Patients may also notice lumps in the breast or armpit, or experience bony pains or symptoms such as fatigue.

 In some cases, symptoms are discovered incidentally during medical investigations, such as mammograms or tests for other concerns, revealing the presence of breast cancer.